-A search of the NSW Office of Environment and Heritage's Biodiversity Values Map (NSW Government 2020c) has been carried out which indicates land with high biodiversity value, as defined by the Biodiversity Conservation Regulation 2017.
-An accredited assessor has applied the Biodiversity Assessment Method (the BAM) to assess the impacts of the proposed development, and made recommendations regarding the management of the land as an APZ which have been incorporated into this report.
+A search of the NSW Office of Environment and Heritage's Biodiversity Values Map (NSW Government 2021c) has been carried out which indicates land with high biodiversity value, as defined by the Biodiversity Conservation Regulation 2017.
+It may be necessary to engage an accredited assessor to apply the Biodiversity Assessment Method (the BAM) to assess the impacts of the proposed development.